nestorrd/ansible-mac-configurator/README.md

 ## Usage

 1. Clone the repository.
-2. Create a **private** repository (the repo as it is looks for `ansible-mac-configurator-private`, but change it for the one you created), where you will store your configuration in a yaml file (the repo as it is looks for `private_vars.yml`).
+2. Create a **private** repository, where you will store your own configuration.
 This is needed to keep your configuration private.
-2. In this file you will store your desired configuration.
-As an example:
+3. Update `vars/custom_vars.yml` to point to your local copy of the private repository.
+4. Create a file in your private repository named `private_vars.yml`.
+In here you will add all needed configuration used by roles.
+The file should look like this:
    ```yaml
    homebrew_packages:
      - name: your_package